 The framework comprises four components:

 Under the IHR (2005) all States Parties are required to have or develop and maintain minimum core public health capacities, as stipulated in Article 54.
-Data from 2015 show that States Parties are making good progress on a number of core capacities, notably in the areas of surveillance, zoonotic diseases, response, coordination, laboratory, legislation policy, and risk communication, and can be found in the Global Health Observatory.
+Data from 2015 show that States Parties are making good progress on a number of core capacities, notably in the areas of surveillance, zoonotic diseases, response, coordination, laboratory, legislation policy, and risk communication, and can be found in the e-SPAR and Global Health Observatory.

 The Joint External Evaluation (JEE) is part of the IHR Monitoring and Evaluation Framework and is a voluntary, multi-sectoral process to assess country capacity to prevent, detect, and rapidly respond to public health risks.
 The JEE allows countries to identify the most urgent needs within their health security system; to prioritize opportunities for enhanced preparedness, detection and response capacity, including setting national priorities; and to allocate resources based on the findings.